-FBWT is an asset of a reporting entity and a liability of the General Fund.
 The NLRB does not maintain cash in commercial bank accounts.
-The U.S. Department of Treasury processes cash receipts and disbursements.
+The U.S. Department of the Treasury processes cash receipts and disbursements.
 Funds with the Treasury consist of appropriated and deposited funds that are available to pay current liabilities and finance authorized purchase commitments.
 In addition, funds held with Treasury also include escrow funds that are not appropriated but are fiduciary in nature.
-The fiduciary funds are not recognized on the Balance Sheet.
+The fiduciary funds are not assets of the Federal Government; therefore, they are not recognized on the Balance Sheet.